RocketGeek42/ruby_warrior/README.md

 warrior.direction_of_stairs
     Returns the direction (:left, :right, :forward, :backward) the stairs are from your location.

+warrior.bind!
+    Binds a unit in given direction to keep him from moving (forward by default).

 Space
 space.empty?
     If true, this means that nothing (except maybe stairs) is at this location and you can walk here.